nxxk23/AIPrototype2023/Lecture/Lecture2.md

 * adduser
 ```
-sudo adduser # test adduser into cloud and ssh with friends ip
+sudo adduser # test adduser into cloud and ssh with friends'ip
 ```

 * chmod